CommonAccord/Cmacc-Org/Doc/G/NW-NDA/99/WiP/LegalInContext.md

     https://law.mit.edu/pub/writinginsign/release/1  Megan Ma - Writing in Sign: Code as the Next Contract Language? https://arxiv.org/pdf/1804.04268.pdf  Dylan Hadfield-Menell, Gillian Hadfield - Incomplete Contracting and AI Alignment

+6. Can we do without words?
+The relationship among words, humans, algorithms and patterns.

+    Lots of materials on this subject.
+For instance, this brief, incisive one on separating policy and mechanism, relegating AI to mechanism.  : https://bford.info/post/2020-11-18-ai-governance/  (The author distinguishes this from "mere" Human-In-The-Loop.
+The human will be influenced by the machine.
+Argues that there must be an articulable principle, in words, expressed by humans.)